This post may contain affiliate links.

 Also I’d LOVE to see your cooking creations.
 If you’d like to share yours with me, you can tag me on Instagram (@tamingtwins).

-A delicious family salmon recipe, all baked in one dish with only 15 minutes of prep.
+This simple Salmon Bake recipe makes a perfect brunch, lunch or dinner.
+Cold leftovers are delicious too!
+It's baked in one dish with only 15 minutes of prep.

 Prep Time: 15 minutes